bitsandbots/inventory_old/README.md

 * Download the latest version.

 * Not sure how this works?
 Start with a clean ( empty ) database, then import **demo_inv.sql** and you've got some basic data to get    started!
-OR, try a clean database: import/load **oswa_inv.sql** into your mysql database.
+OR, try a clean database: import/load **inventory.sql** into your mysql database.
 This should set up the basic structure of the database system.

 * Modify the includes/config.php and change the variables to match your host, database, username and passwords.